ItsTauTvyDas/UUIDSwapper/README.md

 Version v1.0.0 was just quickly released because I needed it for my server so it has some unused configuration and maybe even code.

+User [gomadare-androidpotato](https://github.com/gomadare-androidpotato/) has made a fork of v1.0.0 that adds features like commands, swapping UUIDs/usernames per server and other features, [check it out here](https://github.com/gomadare-androidpotato/UUIDSwapper)!

 ## Finished features
 - [x] Swap UUIDs and usernames
 - [ ] Use online UUIDs